Kingdom of Bugs

 what you’ll need

-- 2 clear containers and a lid you can poke holes in (old takeout containers work)
+- A clear container with a lid you can poke holes in

 - A large jar